COVID-19 pandemic in Bulgaria: Testing

 As of 24 March, there are 5 laboratories testing for COVID-19 in the country with a capacity of 300 tests per day.
 The total number of tests done by 26 March was 6,454, with 264 confirmed cases and a rate of infection around 4.1%.

 On 27 March, the Ministry of Health announced that the country now has the capacity to process between 1,000 and 1,200 tests per day, at an estimated cost of BGN 930,000 (EUR 475,000) per month.
 Two additional methods of testing would be introduced at later stages of the pandemic – fluorescence immunochromatographic tests (up to 20,000 per day) and the so-called 'quick' tests (up to 40,000 per day).
 Major General Ventsislav Mutafchiyski called all three types "equally important", as the PCR ones provided reliable data, while the fluorescence tests could speed up the process before quick ones are applied to establish how many people have acquired immunity.
 However, Mutafchiyski later added that rapid tests are considered "unreliable" and therefore mass screening would be "meaningless".

-Conversely, Prof. Radka Argirova, chairman of the National Expert Board in Virology at the Bulgarian Doctors' Union, urged increased rapid testing to discover asymptomatic cases, avoiding the chance of a future second peak and terminating the epidemic progression.
-"Aggressive, complete screening" of the population was also advocated by Dr. Rumen Hichev, a Bulgarian medical professional based in the United States and part of a medical advisor team to the White House.
+Conversely, Radka Argirova, chairman of the National Expert Board in Virology at the Bulgarian Doctors' Union, urged increased rapid testing to discover asymptomatic cases, avoiding the chance of a future second peak and terminating the epidemic progression.
+"Aggressive, complete screening" of the population was also advocated by Rumen Hichev, a Bulgarian medical professional based in the United States and part of a medical advisor team to the White House.
 According to Hichev, the Bulgarian government had reacted quickly, but without mass screening to establish asymptomatic spreaders, any effort would be behind the course of events.

 On 5 April, the Ministry of Health announced a total of 15,599 tests had been performed to date in eight laboratories across the country.
 The government announced that by 18 April, 26 417 tests had been performed.

 As of October 2020, there were 65 laboratories offering PCR testing, the results of which were recognized for travel abroad.

 On 22 October 2021, it was announced that the record number of 47,370 tests (both PCR and rapid antigen) had been performed over the last 24 hours, which was attributed to the introduction of the "green certificate" (obtained courtesy of a vaccination, proof of recovery from COVID-19 or a negative test) requirement for many public activities.